Custom Furniture in Kansas City: Crafted for Your Home, Your Lifestyle, and Your Story

 What types of furniture do you build?

-Dining tables, consoles, bookcases, vanities, benches, credenzas, and built-in seating.
-Each piece is designed for its space and purpose.
+Dining tables, consoles, bookcases, vanities, benches, credenzas, and custom built-in seating.

 How long does custom furniture take?

-Typically 8–10 weeks, depending on scale and materials.
-Complex joinery or hand-finishing may add time.
+Typically 8–10 weeks depending on scale and finish complexity.

 Walnut dreSser/ Night stand